MatthewBertello/PyschologyPracticeProblemApp/ReadMe.md

 added SQL connectivity in the class Database.cs\
 added the Data set which keeps track of the data for the tables in the class called DataSet.cs\

-Needs to be Done:
+Needs to be Done: \
-We need to add functionality to the Login page
+We need to add functionality to the Login page \
-  - C# code and the SQL database needs to be added needs to add functionality to the Create Account page
+  - C# code and the SQL database needs to be added needs to add functionality to the Create Account page \
-  - C# code and the SQL database needs to be added needs to add functionality to the Logout page
+  - C# code and the SQL database needs to be added needs to add functionality to the Logout page \
-  - C# code and the SQL database needs to be added need to add functionality to the History page
+  - C# code and the SQL database needs to be added need to add functionality to the History page \
   - Need to Connect to the SQL database
   - The C# logic also needs to be completed
   - REQUIRES The user to be Logged in and for them to have completed a problem to work.

-Problems and Issues:
+Problems and Issues: \